 a coworker (female) and myself (male) went to hr about another coworker (male) for making sexual comments and asked us questions as well. after hr started an investigation the confidentality was leaked to other employees. hr said they solved both cases and until recently i found out that it was...
 Read more »

 Of course.
 If I write "I am going to kill you," or "I am going to kill John Doe," this equates to terroristic threatening.
 Terroristic threatening can be delivered by anyone not the utterer.
 Another words someone else can read it and relay the message.
-It does not dilute the TT charge.
-If you...Read more »
+It does not dilute the...Read more »

 She was also injured.
 No females were around her..
 I was informed that one female and one male are supposed to approach a woman who they think is shoplifting, is this true?
 Also, do loss prevention people have to have badges when approaching someone?